postlund/hass-atv-beta/README.md

 ## Changes

+### Release 2 (current)

+Synchronize with Home Assistant dev branch.
+Includes support for suggested areas and bug fix for crashing apps on tvOS 14.5 (beta).

+### Release 1

 Currently the same as Home Assistant 2021.3.1.
 Compared to previous version of the beta component, YAML support has been dropped and some status messages that used to appear as `title` in the media player has been removed.
 Some additonal features,